 Complete Guide to Window Replacement

 Aluminum windows are sturdy, strong, and secure, so they are ideal for certain challenging structural conditions.
 They are very durable, because aluminum is a nonferrous metal that is not susceptible to rust or corrosion, and it is warp resistant as well.
 On the downside, aluminum is a thermal conductor, so the material is not very energy-efficient.
 Aluminum is not commonly utilized for residential applications, but these windows are the right choice for many commercial structures.

 Vinyl replacement windows are very popular for a number of different reasons.
 They come in many different colors and sizes, and there are multiple styles available.
-They have multi-chambers that provide energy efficiency because of the insulating capabilities.
+They have multi-chambers that provide energy efficiency because of the insulating capabilities, provided they are quality vinyl windows.
 Vinyl windows can be easily installed, they are maintenance-free, and they are not susceptible to degradation.
 To top off all of these benefits, vinyl windows are one of the most affordable options on the market today.